-Es crowing property taxes is prevalent in the United States.
-Here you will learn how it works and whether it’s an option.
+Escrowing property taxes is prevalent in the United States.
+Here, you will learn how it works and whether it’s an option.

 What Does It Mean To Escrow Property Taxes?

 Many mortgage lenders require their clients to escrow their taxes, much like they require title insurance.
 When setting up your mortgage payment plan with your lender, you’ll learn whether or not you’re required to escrow your taxes.
-If you are not required, you may opt to anyway.
+If you are not required, you may opt to do so anyway.

 To Escrow Or Not To Escrow?

-Es crowing property taxes is popular for its simplicity and ease of use.
+Es crowing property taxes are popular for their simplicity and ease of use.
 Rather than remembering to save money for property taxes on your own, it is already written into your mortgage payment.
 Paying a small portion of the monthly taxes is often preferable for many people to come up with thousands of dollars in property taxes when they are due.
 An added benefit is that your mortgage lender also takes care of physically paying the taxes.
 You do not have to worry about getting funds out of an account and then getting them to the appropriate taxing body.

 On the other hand, some property owners do not escrow their tax payments.
 Firstly, their lender does not require these individuals to do so, or they may not have a mortgage.
 They also do not have trouble coming up with tax payments when the bill arrives, or they prefer to save the money on their own and earn interest in a private banking account.